shyampurk/kitchen-tracker/BuildAndInstall.md

 ### Firmware update for HM-10 BLE Module

-Step 1: Update the Firmware for the HM-10 BLE Moulde by following link
+Step 1: Update the Firmware for the HM-10 BLE Moulde by following link.
+Before performing the update, you also have connect the BLE module hardware to FTDI breakout board.

 			https://suryaigor.wordpress.com/2016/02/05/upgrading-firmware-to-hm-10-cc2541-ble-4-0/

-### Upgrade and Build LINKIT ONE:
+### Upgrade and Build Application Software:
 --------------------------------

 #### Prerequisites